What is Nigeria’s Problem?

 2. Driving is a privilege, not a right.
 A little patience could save your own life.

-3. I don’t deserve every woman and everything because I have a penis.
-My masculinity is not an egg; it shouldn’t be so fragile.
+3. You deserve every woman and everything because you have a penis.
+Your wife or husband is not your property; they are not to be assaulted even when your brain tells me to go ahead because they deserve it.
+Your masculinity or femininity is not an egg; it shouldn’t be so fragile.

-I’ll leave 4 and 5 and 200 to you to come up with.
+I’ll leave 6, 7 and 200 to you to come up with.
+Change begins with me and you.